FREQUENTLY ASKED QUESTIONS

-IPART is undertaking a review that will involve monitoring and reporting on the impact of the implementation of the NSW Container Deposit Scheme (CDS) on beverage prices.
+IPART is monitoring the impact of the implementation of the NSW Container Deposit Scheme (CDS) on container beverage prices and competition.

 1. What is IPART’s role in relation to the NSW Container Deposit Scheme?